SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 ### (Optional) Fork the dependency

-When you want to use the depdendency, you should ask yoursef: "Can I simply call the functions/classes in the dependency in *my* code, or do I actually need to modify the source code of the original files"?
+When you want to use the depdendency, you should ask yourself: "Can I simply call the functions/classes in the dependency in *my* code, or do I actually need to modify the source code of the original files"?
 If the answer is "I need to modify the original files", then you will need to fork the dependency so that your modifications are clear.